Rotations

 Pediatric Intensive Care Unit (Duke University Hospital, 4 weeks)

-PGY2 residents learn side-by-side with Pediatrics residents and Pediatric Critical Care fellows as they care for critically ill pediatric patients.
-Patient safety is ensured by the oversight of Pediatric Critical Care faculty.
-Core principles, such as pediatric specific physiology and pharmacology, are emphasized.
-Residents care for diverse conditions, including status epilepticus, diabetic ketoacidosis, asthma, and sepsis.
+PGY2 residents learn side-by-side with Pediatrics residents and Pediatric Critical Care fellows as they care for critically ill pediatric patients under supervision of Pediatric Critical Care faculty.
+Residents are exposed to core principles such as pediatric specific physiology and pharmacology as they care for diverse conditions, including status epilepticus, DKA, asthma, sepsis, and congenital disorders.

 Surgical Intensive Care Unit (Durham Veterans Administration Medical Center, 4 weeks)